🛡️Security Integration

 When triggering events from server to server, it's important to note that the security exports designed for client-server communication do not apply.
 Since these security measures are specifically registered through the client, server-to-server event triggering bypasses the need for a security code.

-For server-sided event execution, instead of generating a security code, you should directly use the number 1
+For server-sided event execution, instead of generating a security code, you should directly use the number 1 as the first parameter.
+This approach simplifies the process while maintaining the structured call pattern for events.

 Last updated